 sources, which might result in incorrect or missing publications.
 Faculty can

 to make corrections and additions.

 Rodriguez-Diaz E, Baffy G, Lo WK, Mashimo H, Vidyarthi G, Mohapatra SS, Singh SK.
-Real-time artificial intelligence-based histological classification of colorectal polyps with augmented visualization.
+Real-time artificial intelligence-based histologic classification of colorectal polyps with augmented visualization.
 Gastrointest Endosc.
-2020 Sep 16.View Related Profiles.
+2021 Mar; 93(3):662-670.View Related Profiles.
 PMID: 32949567

 Liang K, Ahsen OO, Murphy A, Zhang J, Nguyen TH, Potsaid B, Figueiredo M, Huang Q, Mashimo H, Fujimoto JG.
 Tethered capsule en face optical coherence tomography for imaging Barrett's oesophagus in unsedated patients.
 BMJ Open Gastroenterol.
 2020 09; 7(1).
 PMID: 32883714